xrbclassic/raivault/README.md

 * [Acknowledgements](#acknowledgements)

-# Install NanoVault
+# Install RaiVault
-NanoVault is available on your desktop (Windows/Mac/Linux) - just head over to the [releases section](https://github.com/cronoh/nanovault/releases) and download the latest version for your OS.
+RaiVault is available on your desktop (Windows/Mac/Linux) - just head over to the [releases section](https://github.com/xrbclassic/raivault/releases) and download the latest version for your OS.

-You can also use NanoVault from any device on the web at [nanovault.io](https://nanovault.io)
+You can also use RaiVault from any device on the web at [wallet.xrbclassic.com](https://wallet.xrbclassic.com)

 # Bugs/Feedback
-If you run into any issues, please use the [GitHub Issue Tracker](https://github.com/cronoh/nanovault/issues) or head over to our [Discord Server](https://discord.gg/kCeAuJM)!
+If you run into any issues, please use the [GitHub Issue Tracker](https://github.com/xrbclassic/raivault/issues) or head over to our [Discord Server](https://discord.gg/zBKeB3z)!
 We are continually improving and adding new features based on the feedback you provide, so please let your opinions be known!

-To get an idea of some of the things that are planned for the near future, check out the [Road Map](https://github.com/cronoh/nanovault/wiki/Road-Map).
+To get an idea of some of the things that are planned for the near future, check out the [Road Map](https://github.com/xrbclassic/raivault/wiki/Road-Map).

 ___

-#### Everything below is only for contributing to the development of NanoVault
+#### Everything below is only for contributing to the development of RaiVault
-#### To download NanoVault go to the [releases section](https://github.com/cronoh/nanovault/releases), or use the web wallet at [nanovault.io](https://nanovault.io)
+#### To download RaiVault go to the [releases section](https://github.com/xrbclassic/raivault/releases), or use the web wallet at [wallet.xrbclassic.com](https://wallet.xrbclassic.com)

 ___